 6. Schedule Cleaning Time

 Since I use a room-by-room approach, I’ve set up a recurring daily reminder on my iPhone to tidy up and weekly reminders for each room.
-Because I’m not a morning person, I set my reminders for later in the day to keep myself from marking them as complete just to be rid of the popup notification.
+On Sundays, I do nothing because having a day without any obligations is important for my sanity.

 7. Be Flexible!